joshelvn11/ish-base/README.md

 ### Validator Testing

+Python code was validated using the PEP8 validator and passed with no major issues.
+In some cases line too long warning were ignored as I felt splitting these lines on multiple lines were adversely affect readability and maintainability.
+These are the only remaining errors.

 ### API Testing

 The raw API functionality is tested using POST Man by making API requests to all endpoints to ensure data validatity and application security.